EMD E9

 The E9 is a 2400 hp, A1A-A1A passenger train-hauling diesel locomotive built by General Motors' Electro-Motive Division of La Grange, Illinois, between April 1954 and January 1964.
 100 cab-equipped A units were produced and 44 cabless booster B units, all for service in the United States.
 The E9 was the tenth and last model of EMD E-unit and differed from the earlier E8 as built only by the newer engines and a different, flusher-fitting mounting for the headlight glass, the latter being the only visible difference.
 Since some E8s were fitted with this, it is not a reliable way to distinguish the two.
 The E9 has two 1200 hp, V12 model 567C engines, each engine driving one generator to power two traction motors.

 Engine and powertrain

 The E9 uses twin 12 cylinder 567C engines developing a total of 2,400 hp at 800 rpm.
-Designed specifically for railroad locomotives, this Roots-blown, mechanically-aspirated 2-stroke 45-degree V-type, with an 8+1/2 by 10 in, bore by stroke, giving 567 cuin displacement per cylinder, remained in production until 1966.
-Two D.C. generators, one per engine, provide power to four motors, two on each truck, in an A1A-A1A arrangement.
+Designed specifically for railroad locomotives, this Roots-blown, mechanically aspirated 2-stroke 45-degree V-type, with an 8+1/2 by 10 in, bore by stroke, giving 567 cuin displacement per cylinder, remained in production until 1966.
+Two DC generators, one per engine, provide power to four motors, two on each truck, in an A1A-A1A arrangement.
 This truck design was used on all E units and on MP 7100 and CB&Q 9908 power cars.
 EMD has built all of its major components since 1939.